xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 a tabby cat.
 I wasn't aware of the name of the footwear._

 Now the rice is in the field we're at risk of attack.
 Wild boar and deer just love to snack on our hard work - this means it's time to put up the electric fence.
+This is fairly simple drive the poles into the ground at regular intervals, then feed the wire along it wrapping it round the clips making sure it's moderately taut.
+Also check for any breaks in the wire and if so get a bit of electrical tape and fix it.

+After wiring we place a box which is just a solar panel and battery on a timer next to the fence and try to hammer it into the ground or prop it up securely enough with rocks where the dirt is too shallow.

 We'll have to come back every week or so to cut the grass that sprouts up on the edge of the field.
 If we don't it will ground the fence and drain the battery and our rice will fall victim to the local wildlife.

 After planting our fields look like this: